torognes/vsearch/README.md

 **Dereplication and sorting:** The dereplication and sorting commands seems to be considerably faster in VSEARCH than in USEARCH.

-**Masking:** VSEARCH by default uses an optimized reimplementation of the well-known DUST algorithm by Tatusov and Lipman (source: ftp://ftp.ncbi.nlm.nih.gov/pub/tatusov/dust/version1/src/) to mask simple repeats and low-complexity regions in the sequences.
+**Masking:** VSEARCH by default uses an optimized multithreaded reimplementation of the well-known DUST algorithm by Tatusov and Lipman (source: ftp://ftp.ncbi.nlm.nih.gov/pub/tatusov/dust/version1/src/) to mask simple repeats and low-complexity regions in the sequences before searching and clustering.
 USEARCH by default uses an undocumented rapid masking method called "fastnucleo" that seems to mask fewer and smaller regions than dust.
 USEARCH may also be run with the DUST masking method, but the masking then takes something like 30 times longer.

 **Extensions:** A shuffle command has been added.
 By specifying a FASTA file using the `--shuffle` option, and an output file with the `--output` option, VSEARCH will shuffle the sequences in a pseudo-random order.
 An integer may be specified as the seed with the `--seed` option to generate the same shuffling several times.
 By default, or when `--seed 0` is specified, the pseudo-random number generator will be initialized with pseudo-random data from the machine to give different numbers each time it is run.